 At the moment the only real non-natural product I’m using is my perfume.
-It’s been my favorite scent for over 20 years and I’m happy using it for now.
-It’s not bout perfection, it’s about raised awareness and finding a good balance.
+It’s been my favorite scent for 25 years and I’m happy using it for now.
+It’s not about perfection, it’s about conscious awareness and finding a good balance.

-Having products such as coconut oil available, makes a big difference.
-This is how I like using it in my self-care routine:
+The availability of products such as coconut oil makes a big difference.
+This is how I like to use it in my self-care routine:

 I started making my own deodorant with coconut oil, baking soda and essential oils.
-Not only is it made entirely of clean ingredients, it also works better than any other deodorant I had used in my life.
+Not only is it made entirely of clean ingredients, it also works better than any other deodorant I’ve tried in my life.
 I’ve tested it during many big workouts from inline skating, rock climbing to yoga and it has never let me down!

 Exfoliating your skin helps remove dead skin cells, so that the new skin under it can appear.

-Coconut oil is wonderful for this – I like using this 3 ingredient body sugar scrub.
+I like using this 3 ingredient sugar body scrub.

 It’s very gentle on your skin, yet takes all your makeup off easily.
 Apply a small amount of coconut oil to a cotton pad and gently dab until all the makeup is gone.
 Rinse your face afterwards and optionally use a natural tonic.

 Coconut oil softens and protects your skin.
 Its anti-aging, nourishing properties rejuvenate your skin, while the antimicrobial properties help keep it clean.

 Just add a few tablespoons to your bathwater, optionally with some Epsom salt and essential oils.